The Line is for young people aged 14+ years.

 But one thing that shouldn’t be complicated is being honest, with both yourself and with your partner.

-If something’s not working in a relationship then it needs to be talked about.
+If something’s not working in a relationship, then it needs to be talked about.

 It might feel like it’s too hard or that feelings are going to get hurt, but few things hurt like being cheated on.

-If someone has cheated on you, maybe you need to ask yourself if they’re respecting you the way you should be respected and maybe you should think about that when deciding if you want to stick around or get outta there.
+If someone has cheated on you, maybe you need to ask yourself if they’re respecting you the way you should be respected.

 If you’re cheating, have cheated, or are thinking about cheating, then you need to ask who you want to be, and how you want to treat the person you’re in a relationship with.